VISIBOX FAQs

 Yes.
 You can connect any number of webcams to your computer and switch between them and video/image content at any time.
 Drum solo?
 Switch to the drummer cam.
 Kazoo solo?
 Kazoo cam!
 Tap dancing break?
 You get the idea.

-Can I use Visibox to run my backing tracks?
+Can I use Visibox to run my (multichannel) backing tracks?

 Yes!
 This is a GREAT way to use Visibox.
 Each song can have an audio track associated with it.
+And if you need to combine stems and send separate audio channels to different outputs, Visibox can do that too!
 This way you can switch visual content over the audio track.
 You can edit together a music video in real time.
 And switch to the foot camera for that amazing tap dance solo in the middle sixteen.

 Since Visibox can loop videos, can I use to as an audio looper as well?